Creighton outlasts Oregon 86-73 in double OT thriller to earn spot in Sweet 16 of March Madness

-PITTSBURGH (AP) — Steven Ashworth and Ryan Kalkbrenner made 3-pointers in the second overtime as Creighton edged past its former coach, Oregon’s Dana Altman, to move into the Sweet 16 of the NCAA Tournament with an 86-73 win on Saturday night.
+Steven Ashworth and Ryan Kalkbrenner made 3-pointers in the second overtime as Creighton edged past Altman — the Bluejays' former coach —- to move into the Sweet 16 of the NCAA Tournament with an 86-73 victory over Oregon on Saturday night.

-The 3s by the 6-foot-1 Ashworth and a rare one by the 7-1 Kalkbrenner helped the third-seeded Bluejays (25-9) score the first 15 points of the second OT to finally put away the 11th-seeded Ducks (24-12).
+The 3 by the 6-foot-1 Ashworth and a rare one by the 7-1 Kalkbrenner, a defensive specialist, helped the third-seeded Bluejays (25-9) score the first 15 points of the second OT to finally put away the 11th-seeded Ducks (24-12) and end a game that contained enough mayhem for more than one March.

-“Epic game,” said Creighton coach Greg McDermott, who took over for Altman in 2010.
+“Epic game,” said McDermott, who took over at Creighton for Altman in 2010 and got his 325th career win, two away from Altman's school record.
 “Not sure I’ve been part of one quite like it in 35 years.”

-Ashworth scored 21 points, Trey Alexander added 20 and Kalkbrenner 19 for Creighton, which will make its third Sweet 16 appearance in four years when it faces Tennessee on Friday in the Midwest Regional in Detroit.
+Ashworth scored 21 points, Trey Alexander added 20, Kalkbrenner 19 and Baylor Scheierman 18 for Creighton, which will make its third Sweet 16 appearance in four years when it faces No. 2 seed Tennessee on Friday in the Midwest Regional in Detroit.

+“It's a great feeling,” said Alexander, one of the returnees from Creighton's Elite Eight team from last year.
+"We love this group of guys.
+We love rocking and rolling together.
+We love everything that comes with the road trips and us just being able to have another week with each other.

+“We’re going to try to stay in the moment and just continue play at a level that we feel like we can play at.
+From there, we’ll just kind of let the dominoes fall where they do.”

 It took balance, big shots, clutch free throws and poise for the Bluejays to overcome Oregon's devastating 1-2 punch of Jermaine Couisnard and N'Faly Dante.

-Couisnard, who had 40 points in the first round against South Carolina — his former school — had 32 and Dante added 28 points and 20 rebounds.
+Couisnard, who had 40 points in the first round against South Carolina — his former school — poured in 32 and Dante dominated inside with 28 points and 20 rebounds.

 It was the second OT game of the night in PPG Paints Arena after North Carolina State ended Oakland's Cinderella run with a 79-73 victory in the first game.

-This one pitted the two winningest coaches in Creighton history — Altman and McDermott, who are close friends, occasional golfing buddies and the reason why the Bluejays are a mid-major power and March menace.
+This one pitted the two winningest coaches in Creighton history — Altman and McDermott, close friends, occasional golfing buddies and the reason why the Bluejays are a mid-major power and menace inside the brackets.

 For two hours, their teams went toe-to-toe with neither giving an inch.
-It was exhilirating and exhausting.
-There were 14 lead changes, nine ties and about as much drama as you can pack into a tournament game.
+It was exhilarating and exhausting as the teams exchanged the lead 14 times.
+There were nine ties and about as much drama as you can pack into a tournament game.

 The Ducks, who rode the Couisnard-Dante tandem to a Pac-12 tourney title, looked cooked in the first overtime, trailing by three after two free throws by Ashworth put Creighton ahead 71-68.